-To make updating feasible in high dimensions, we suggest three enhancements of these existing techniques.
+To make non-Gaussian updating feasible in high dimensions, we suggest three enhancements of these existing techniques.

 - 1. The covariance for each Gaussian in the mixture is based on the sample covariance of a subset of ensemble members that are close in phase space to each center.
 This makes the mixture adaptive as the estimate of the pdf depends on the structure of the sample in phase space, and helps to capture lower-dimensional "sheets" that are typical of chaotic dynamics. - 2.
 We generalize the implicit sampling scheme of EnsKF, which avoids manipulation of large matrices and is feasible in high dimensions, to mixtures of Gaussian distributions.
 The extension is straightforward but is not available in the literature. - 3.
 The algorithms allow each observation to influence only state variables that are nearby in physical space.
-This physically local updating is a common feature of geophysical assimilation schemes, including both optimal interpolation (Schlatter et al. 1976) and the EnsKF (Houtekamer and Mitchell 1988), but its application to the non-Gaussian filtering problem is novel and nontrivial.
+This physically local updating is a common feature of geophysical assimilation schemes, including both optimal interpolation (Schlatter et al. 1976) and the EnsKF (Houtekamer and Mitchell 1988), but as local non-Gaussian updates at different physical locations must be smoothly blended its application is novel and nontrivial.

-We will show that these three ideas yield a technique that can produce an update with smaller MSE than the EnsKF (given the same forecast ensemble) if the underlying distributions are strongly non-Gaussian.
+We will show that these three ideas yield a technique that can produce an update with smaller MSE than the EnsKF given underlying distributions that are strongly non-Gaussian.

 The paper proceeds as follows.
 Section 2 presents additional background and notation.
 This includes an introduction to the atmospheric and oceanic assimilation problem, together with background on the Kalman filter, the EnsKF, and the update for a Gaussian mixture.
 Readers familiar with these topics may wish to proceed directly to section 3, which outlines two filtering algorithms.
 These we term the mixture ensemble filter and the local-local ensemble filter.
-The local-local filter incorporates each of the three enhancements discussed above.
+The local-local filter is then used in conjunction with the EnsKF yielding a hybrid filter incorporating each of the three enhancements discussed above.
 Section 4 tests the algorithms on two dynamical systems: the classic Lorenz system (Lorenz 1963) and a 40-dimensional system mimicking flow around a latitude circle (Lorenz 1996).
 Although the 40-dimensional system is small compared to numerical weather prediction models, it is easily large enough to challenge existing non-Gaussian techniques.
 Section 5 discusses strengths and limitations of the new methods.